department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/feature-reference/appointment-types/va-in-person.md

 `/vaos/v2/appointments?_include=facilities,clinics&start=2024-03-27&end=2024-07-26&statuses[]=proposed&statuses[]=cancelled”`

 **Appointment Date and Time**

 `"localStartTime": "2024-07-20T17:00:00.000-06:00"`

 If localStartTime is missing, then the appointment does not show in the upcoming appointment list.
 Chances are it is slim the user can get to the appointment detail page.
-However, if the user bookmarks the appointment when it was functional, then it displays the following:
+However, if the user bookmarks the appointment when it was functional, then it displays `Invalid date` in place of the date.

 **Type of Care**
 "serviceType": “outpatientMentalHealth"